How to Behave in California

 When travelling in California, you should be careful not to stereotype all Californians as 'surfer dudes' or 'valley girls'.
 North and South California could be divided into two culturally and geographically distinctive regions.

 The South has many well-established Spanish-speaking communities in residence.
-Whilst there are South Asian and Chinese communities around Los Angeles, the Bay Area in San Francisco in the North is well known for its deep-rooted Chinese, Vietnamese and South Asian communities.
+Whilst there are South Asian, Chinese and Korean communities around Los Angeles, the Bay Area in San Francisco in the North is well known for its deep-rooted Chinese, Vietnamese and South Asian communities.
 You should always be mindful that such communities retain many traditions and customs from their cultural heritage, so if you are planning on visiting these areas it might be considered good etiquette to learn a few rudimentary customs of the particular culture.
 Also, learning a few choice phrases in the mother tongues of these communities might come in handy.
 However, many of these ethnic communities are 'Westernised' and will adapt to most American customs in the presence of Westerners.

 It's worth noting that when visiting San Francisco, it can be considered slightly rude or derogatory by residents to refer to the city as 'Frisco'.
 It should only be referred to by full name, or simply 'the city'.